History of Bill Maher in Timeline

 November 2004: Coco Johnsen sues Maher

-In November 2004, Coco Johnsen sued Bill Maher for US$9 million for alleged insulting, humiliating, and degrading racial comments after their 17-month relationship ended.
+In November 2004, Coco Johnsen sued Bill Maher for US$9 million for alleged "insulting, humiliating and degrading racial comments" and breach of promise.

-On November 23, 2004, Bill Maher's lawyers responded to Coco Johnsen's lawsuit, stating that Maher is a 'confirmed bachelor' who never promised to marry her or have children with her.
+On November 23, 2004, Bill Maher's lawyers responded to Coco Johnsen's lawsuit, stating that Maher is a "confirmed bachelor" who never promised to marry or have children with Johnsen.

 In 2004, Maher appeared on stage as Satan in The Steve Allen Theater production of "Hollywood Hell House".